userfrosting/learn/pages/01.basics/03.installation/docs.md

 This may take some time to complete.
 If Composer has completed successfully, you should see that a `vendor/` directory has been created under `app/`.
 This `vendor/` directory contains all of UserFrosting's PHP dependencies - there should be nearly 30 subdirectories in here!

 If you only see `composer` and `wikimedia` subdirectories after running `composer install`, then you may need to run `composer update` afterwards.

-If you're using a distribution like XAMPP or WAMP, the version of PHP that your webserver runs might not be the same version that Composer will run.
-This can lead to problems if Composer ends up running a version of PHP below 5.6.
-You may need to set your path variable to point to the newer version of PHP.

 ### npm dependencies